James Ward-Prowse: Senior

 On 16 March 2017, he earned his first call-up to the senior England squad for a friendly against Germany and a World Cup qualifying match against Lithuania.
 Six days later, he made his senior debut along with teammate Nathan Redmond in a 1–0 away loss to Germany, replacing West Bromwich Albion's Jake Livermore after 82 minutes.

 In March 2019, Ward-Prowse was recalled to the senior national team for England's first two matches of UEFA Euro 2020 qualifying.
 He was brought on after 82 minutes in England's 5–1 away win over Montenegro on 25 March.
 This was Ward-Prowse's first competitive appearance for England with his first start coming away to Iceland during a 1–0 win on 5 September 2020.
 On 25 March 2021, he scored his first international goal in a 5–0 win over San Marino.

 On 25 May 2021, he was named in England's 33-man provisional squad for UEFA Euro 2020, although he did not make the final squad.
-He was again called up on 5 October as a replacement for the injured Kalvin Phillips for the forthcoming for the 2022 FIFA World Cup qualification fixtures against Andorra and Hungary on 9 and 12 October 2021.
+He was again called up on 5 October as a replacement for the injured Kalvin Phillips for the 2022 FIFA World Cup qualification fixtures against Andorra and Hungary on 9 and 12 October 2021.
+He did not make the final squad for the tournament, as manager Gareth Southgate said he was "just behind" Jordan Henderson and Jude Bellingham.

-Playing style
+Style of play

-Mainly playing as a central midfielder, Ward-Prowse can also play as an attacking midfielder and right midfielder, and can also be deployed as a right-back.
-He is particularly known for his skill and accuracy at taking free kicks, and in February 2023 was described as "one of the best ever" set-piece takers.
+Mainly playing as a central midfielder, Ward-Prowse can also play as an attacking midfielder, right midfielder, or right back.

+He is particularly known for his skill and accuracy at taking free kicks, and in February 2023 was described as "one of the best ever" set-piece takers by the BBC.
 He holds the Southampton record for Premier League free-kick goals, has the league's best free-kick conversion rate since 2003, when Opta started recording them, and is considered one of the top set-piece specialists in the game.
-Manchester City manager Pep Guardiola remarked that Ward-Prowse is "the best free-kick taker I have seen in my life".
+In 2020, Manchester City manager Pep Guardiola remarked that Ward-Prowse is "the best free-kick taker I have seen in my life".

 Ward-Prowse is also acclaimed for his exceptional fitness levels and stamina; in 2021, he became the first Premier League player to play every single minute of two consecutive Premier League seasons.
 He is known for celebrating his goals by mimicking a golf swing.